blurayne/stagecraft/README.md

 **Generate PPTX/PDF**

-- Use stagecraft.json to generate PPTX or PDF
+- Generate PPTX or PDF from the dumped screenshits and the `stagecraft.json` file.

-**NOTE:** I'm a beginner with TypeScript still learning from https://www.typescriptlang.org/ while thinking about *Python dataclasses* or `attr` in loving memory and thinking compiling is a much worse experience than in a static language.

 ## Development Environment Setup